devem-tech/up/README.md

   - ⛔ Stops the container
   - ♻️ Recreates it with the same config
   - ▶️ Starts the container
+- 🔄 If rolling updates are enabled for a container:
+  - ✅ Creates a new container first
+  - 🩺 Waits for healthcheck (if configured)
+  - ⛔ Stops and removes the old container
+  - 🔁 Renames the new container to the original name
 - 🧹 Optionally removes the previous image if it is no longer used

 ---

 ## 🏷️ Labels

-To enable updates for a container, add a label:
+To enable updates for a container, add a label (default selector below):

 ```yaml
 devem.tech/up-to-date.enabled: "true"
 ```

 Only containers with this label are managed when `--label-enable` is set.
+The selector can be changed with `--label`.

-To enable rolling updates (create new, then stop old), add a label:
+To enable rolling updates (create new, then stop old), add a label (default selector below):

 ```yaml
 devem.tech/up-to-date.rolling: "true"
 ```

-Rolling updates are only applied to containers with this label and without published ports.
+Rolling updates are only applied to containers with this label and without published ports or host networking.
+The selector can be changed with `--rolling-label`.

 ---